-The door striker plates and rubber bumpers are adjustable to permit proper in and out regulations of the door position.
+The door striker plates are adjustable to permit proper in and out regulations of the door position.
 The dovetail (male) is adjustable to center the door up and down.
 The hinge pins are cadmium plated to prevent rusting and squeaking of the hinges.

-To adjust doors, first loosen the screws (A), Figure 16, holding the male portion of the dovetail to the door and move up or down as necessary so that it lifts the door $1/16^{"}$ as it enters the female member when the door is being closed.
+To adjust doors, first loosen the screws (A), Figure 21, holding the male portion of the dovetail to the door and move up or down as necessary so that it lifts the door 1/16" as it enters the female member when the door is being closed.